 The overall desire it to get as many practitioners trained to support clients – and each other – through this pandemic, and then these trained practitioners can support the impact of COVID-19 aftermath, being as the longer it lasts, the more support the population will need.
-We have added in material regarding Limbic Countertransference, trauma shock, and the global existential crisis we are in, and ways to work with it for our clients as well as for ourselves.
+We have added in material regarding Limbic Countertransference, trauma shock, racial justice focus, and the global existential crisis we are in, and ways to work with it for our clients as well as for ourselves.

 Please forward this information to anyone you may know who is interested in learning Brainspotting in Phase 1 or in expanding their Brainspotting skills with Phase 2.

 Note that there are cancellation fees for cancelled registration, please be aware.
 There is so much happening to manage that I cannot offer more generous refunds anymore.